 Mental health nursing, also known as psychiatric nursing, is a nursing practice specialization that involves treating and caring for people with mental disorders.
 These nurses help such individuals to recover and also improve their quality of life.
 There are some questions that you will be asked in a mental health nursing interview.
-Keep in mind that most of these questions revolve around the particular practice, and therefore, you need vast knowledge on this field.
+Keep in mind that most of these questions revolve around a particular practice, and therefore, you need vast knowledge in this field.

 1. Why Are You Interested In This Role?

 Tip 1: The interviewer would like to know what sparked your interest in this role.

 Tip 2: You can mention a personal story.

 Answer: I have always wanted to make a change in society in any possible way.
 I wanted to help people live better life and contribute to social campaigns that would make this world a better place.
 This job has given me a chance to actualize this.
 I believe that your company will even make me more fulfilled as I go about the assigned roles.
 I will also use the experiences that I have gained for the betterment of your institution.

 2. What Are The Roles Of a Mental Health Nurse?

 Tip 1: The interviewer wants to know if you understand what this role entails.